Hyle-org/devhub-hyle/docs/developers/general-doc/hyle-vs-ethereum.md

 The network maintains proofs of state transitions rather than the entire onchain state.

-Transactions on Hylé verify and settle transitions without storing intermediary states onchain.
+Transactions on Hylé verify and settle transitions without storing full intermediary states onchain.

 This architecture reduces storage overhead and promotes scalability while maintaining trustlessness.